rekola/radix-cpp/README.md

 | Search | Θ(1) | O(n) |
 | Insert | Θ(w) | O(w*n) |

-* w is the key length
+* w is the key length in bytes

 Iterating over nodes in order can be somewhat expensive if the next node has different prefix.
-Also, it's unclear what the complexity of Next operation is.
+Also, it's unclear what the complexity of the iteration operation is.

 ## Implementation

+radix-cpp uses Murmur3 as the hash function.
+The keys can be of arbitrary size.

 ### Inserting

-When inserting an element, the most significant digit is first mapped to the first 256 entries in the beginning of the hash table and a node is added if it doesn't already exist.
-The value of the first digit is then hashes and the hash value used as an offset to the 256 entry table where the second digit is stored.
-Then the 2-digit prefix is hashed and used as the offset for the third digit.
-This is continued until all of the digits are added.
+When inserting a value is inserted, each 8-bit digit is inserted separately with its prefix.
 A prefix tree is thus created inside the hash table.

 ### Search

+When searching for a known value, only the Node for the last digit needs to be found.
+The input key is split into a prefix of n-1 bytes and 1 byte ordinal, where n is the size of the key.
+If a Node with the prefix and ordinal is found, it is returned.

 ### Deletion